cawoodm/crafty-survival/README.md

 Survival simulation "games" - blobs and mating for now.

+#Survival

-Just some random blobs with random movement, random rotation:
+This is the beginnings of a playground to test some survival scenarios.
+Right now it's just some random blobs with random movement, random rotation.
+The green static stuff (Plants) is supposed to be vegetation.

 <center>
 <img src="survival.png"/>